21Kintsugi/FIFA-26-Player-Analysis--SQL-Power-BI/README.md

 This project demonstrates my SQL and data analysis skills using the FIFA 26 (FC 26) player dataset.
 The dataset includes detailed information about football players, their clubs, leagues, and stats.

 START DATE: 10/2/2025
+DATABASE: PostgreSQL
+VISUALIZATION: POWER BI
 DATASET name: FC 26 (FIFA 26) Player Data
 DATASET creator: rovnez
 DATASET link: https://www.kaggle.com/datasets/rovnez/fc-26-fifa-26-player-data

-My goal with this project is to showcase the SQL skills I have acquired in my free time through learning from numerous free resources.
+The goal of this project is to showcase the SQL skills I have acquired in my free time through learning from numerous free resources.
+I consider myself a solid beginner progressing into intermediate SQL.
 I selected this dataset because it aligns with my interest, football and, more importantly, it allows me to practice data analysis.
 By creating this project, I also aim to provide data insights for FIFA players, helping them understand the best players, clubs, and leagues based on statistics.

 ##